 Iran’s homegrown arsenal of short- and medium-range ballistic missiles is the largest in the region.
 Iran’s Shahab 3 and Emad 1 missiles have a range of up to 2,000 kilometers.
 In 2016, Iran also acquired a S-300 air defense system from Russia.
 The upgrades provided Iran’s air defense system a “generational improvement,” Lt.
 Gen. Robert Ashley, Director of the Defense Intelligence Agency, testified before Congress in 2018.
 But Iran’s nationwide network of air defenses still had gaps in the event of a U.S. air strike.
 “A single S-300 is fairly easy to take out,” said Christopher Dougherty, a former Pentagon official now at the Center for a New American Security.
 “Taking it from a symbolic capability to a warfighting capability would require buying more of them and linking them together.”

-Tehran is interested in purchasing more advanced air defense systems.
+Tehran is interested in purchasing more advanced air defense systems, a step it can already take without the lifting of the arms embargo.
 In May 2019, Russian President Vladimir Putin rebuffed an Iranian request to purchase the S-400, Russia’s most advanced air defense system, possibly to avoid jeopardizing Russia’s relations with Saudi Arabia and Israel.
 Russia has been reluctant to sell air defense systems that are more advanced than the S-300 to Iran.